 In fact, a recent study by McKinsey Research and Harvard Business Review found omnichannel retail customers spent an average of 4% more on every shopping occasion in-store, and 10% more online than single-channel customers.
 Additionally, that the more channels a customer used, the more they would spend.

-Even better, IDC Retail Insights research reports a 5-10% increase in loyal customers’ profitability, and 30% higher lifetime value than those who shop using only one channel.
+Even better, according to IDC Retail Insights, there’s a 5-10% increase in loyal customers’ profitability, and 30% higher lifetime value than those who shop using only one channel.

 So while we all know and understand that providing a cohesive experience across device, channel, and location is of the utmost importance, is it actually attainable for those interested in capitalizing on the promise of such precise customer journey orchestration?